 If you feel like property listings are sometimes written in a foreign language, you’re not entirely off-base.
 Listing agents often use terms that may be well-known in real estate circles, yet are unfamiliar to the average first-time home-buyer.

 Agents may also use vague-sounding terms and phrases to make a home’s less-appealing qualities sound more attractive.
 Knowing how to decode real estate listings can be a great first step toward finding the perfect home.

 Photo credit: iStock/irina88w

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.